Ugochukwuodinaka/Shark-Attacks-Analysis/README.md

 ## Visuals in Power BI Report:
-You can view and interact with this dashboard report on Shark Attacks (1900-2017) Analysis [here](https://app.powerbi.com/view?r=eyJrIjoiYWVhNDM2NjItOTljOC00NjZiLTgyYzUtYWE0NTdhNzU3Yzk1IiwidCI6IjdlYzI5NjU5LTNjZjItNGYzZi1hYmIzLWE3MjJlZGY3ZmYyZCJ9).
+You can view and interact with this dashboard report on Shark Attacks (1900-2017) Analysis [here](https://app.powerbi.com/view?r=eyJrIjoiNzkwNjNhNTktZDUzZi00NzhhLThlYWQtY2IxOGYwMzliMDQyIiwidCI6IjdlYzI5NjU5LTNjZjItNGYzZi1hYmIzLWE3MjJlZGY3ZmYyZCJ9).

+## Recommendations On Mitigating Shark Attack Risks:
+- __Public Education:__ Awareness campaigns should be conducted on shark behavior and risks and also, guidelines should be provided to avoid high-risk behaviors near shorelines.
+- __Beach Safety:__ There should be increased lifeguard presence and installation of warning signs.
+Technology should be utilized for real-time shark detection and alerts.
+- __Technology and Innovation:__ There should be an investment in shark repellent technologies and a development of wearable safety devices for water enthusiasts.
+- __Fisheries Management:__ There should be an implementation of sustainable fishing practices to maintain healthy shark populations and also, a collaboration with fishing communities to reduce incidental catches.
+- __Community Engagement:__ There should be a collaboration fostered among stakeholders for comprehensive strategies, a promotion of citizen science initiatives and beach clean-ups for community involvement